temach/jplang/README.md

 - cmudict.dict contains English phonetical transcriptions (http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
 - english-long-frequency.txt contains English words ordered by frequency of use, taken from subtitles (https://github.com/nachocab/words-by-frequency):
 - google-english-corpus.txt contains 1/3 of a million words from google english corpus ordered by frequency of use (https://norvig.com/ngrams/count_1w.txt)
+- kanjidic2.xml is a kanji dictionary with frequency counts and all onyomi for each kanji (http://www.edrdg.org/wiki/index.php/KANJIDIC_Project)

 ### Guidelines for choosing onyomi keywords